StanHash/FE-PyTools/README.md

 	PortraitFormatter $<
 ```

-The idea is that you get the "list" of portrait data files to generate through dependency analysis with Event Assembler.
-(I may add support for listing dependencies in portrait-process itself in the future).
+The "list" of portrait data files to generate can be get through usage of the `--list-files` option (note that it will not both list files and generate an installer at the same time).

 # Credits